Irfan-Chowdhury/service-booking-system-api/README.md

     - In **Token** field, just put the `environment variable`.
 4. Test all the endpoints mentioned above.

-Some screenshot given below -
+Some screenshot given below of my previous project's -

 <img src="https://snipboard.io/OezHn7.jpg" />
 <br>